 Kelly, she is talking about the kind of pot that you use a pod in.
 It is coffee completely enclosed in a filter.
-I have one too but brought it to work in case someone wants a cup of coffee but I assume they are expensive to buy and would like to know myself.

 Why couldn't you cut out round pieces of coffee filters the size you need and fill with coffee (whatever it takes for one cup) and bring edges to the top and tie off with some unwaxed, unflavored dental floss?

 Michawnpita is right.
 I went to youtube and typed in making your own coffee pods and it gave very clear directions.
 Thanks Michawnpita!

 englishteastore.com has t-sacs in size 1-2-3&4 serving sizes.
 They are about $4.25 for a hundred sacs.
 I like them because I can make multi flavored teas...